🌎Currency: Euro €

 - Arriving to Charles de Gaulle there are numerous ways of getting to the city centre, however the most convenient and practical way is to take the RER (line B) which stops at Denfert-Rochereau, Saint-Michel-Notre-Dame, Châtelet-Les-Halles or Gare du Nord.
 You can interchange with the metro at all those stations.
 It costs €11.40 (from 2018) for the one way ride which takes 35 min to the centre at Gare de Nord.
 Alternatively you can purchase other transport cards and passes before you get on to save money. (see below).
 If you are looking to travel by bus from the airport you can take bus 350 to Gare de L'Est for €6.
 There are other busses which commute travellers to Disneyland or to the other airport, Orly. (see map).
 Attention!: When taking RER line B make sure you take a fast train and NOT the local train.
 Local trains are older, don't have luggage compartment, lack of air conditioning and are slower, be aware as well that they stop at less affluent areas where pick-pocketing and scams are more targeted on travellers and tourists.

-- From Orly Airport there is also RER connection via the Orlyval Shuttle train.
+- Arriving to Orly Airport there is also RER connection via the Orlyval Shuttle train.
 Take the shuttle to Antony station where you can take the RER (line B) to Saint-Michel-Notre-Dame, Châtelet-Les-Halles or Gare du Nord for central Paris connections.
 Price is €12.10.
 Alternatively buy other passes or the Navigo card before you board. (see tip below).

 When arriving by train, the main station in Paris is Gare du Nord, where most international services can be found travelling from Europe.
 It is possible to travel from Amsterdam, Brussels, Cologne and London direct to Paris Gare du Nord.
 When you arrive you have multiple connections possible to link up with the RER B (airport line) D and E lines, Metro 2,4 and 5 lines as well as local busses.
 There is also information points, travel tours and police station at hand.

-Tip: If you are staying in Paris 3, 4 or up to 7 days then consider buying the weekly pass "Navigo".
+TIP: If you are staying in Paris 3, 4 or up to 7 days then consider buying the weekly pass "Navigo".
 This electronic system is the Paris integrated card for easy access for all modes of transport within the Paris region and zones.
 It's also valid to take from the airports, Disneyland and other outskirt areas.
 One week costs €22.80, plus a €5 card fee.
 This is much cheaper than buying the RER twice, plus metro or bus rides individually.
 For more info on the Navigo card click on this link.

-What to see and do?
 Paris offers to the visitor an unlimited number of cultural, historical, artistic and entertainment options!
 There are dozens of places to visit and monuments to see.
 It's recommended that you plan a little your visit as not to miss what is important to you.
 Paris is one of the cities with the greatest diversity of museums in the world!
 One hundred or so Parisian museums showcase paintings, sculpture, photography, contemporary art, science and collections on a whole range of subjects.
 There is so much to see!
 You can also visit the famous Chateaux (palaces), relax in the many parks and gardens and if you are not tired yet, in the evening enjoy the many gastronomic offerings in the city as well as watching a cabaret at the famous Moulin Rouge!
 To help you choose and not miss out on some of the best spots in Paris we have put an essential list of places to visit during your stay.
 However for a more in depth description of more things to see, museums and places of interest in Paris, you can visit Parisinfo.com.

-Tip: If you are visiting during the low season, (1st November to 31st March). every first Sunday of the month, many of Paris official buildings, landmarks, some palaces and museums are free of charge!
+TIP: If you are visiting during the low season, (1st November to 31st March). every first Sunday of the month, many of Paris official buildings, landmarks, some palaces and museums are free of charge!
 Check below for more details!

-Tip: The museum is free every first Sunday of the month in the low season only.
+TIP: The museum is free every first Sunday of the month in the low season only.
 (1st November to 31st March).
 It is advised that you buy your tickets online, as they work per slot time.
 Buy your tickets here via the official page.
 Also arrive 30-45min before your planned visit, security checks, build up many queues.

-Tip: Remember that the Park of the Palace is free to visit, this also gives a great view of the Palace.
-So if you are on a budgest it is still possible to enjoy some great views and it's a very pleasant walk around the park.
+TIP: Remember that the Park of the Palace is free to visit, this also gives a great view of the Palace.
+So if you are on a budget it is still possible to enjoy some great views and it's a very pleasant walk around the park.
 Note that the Palace and Gardens are free every first Sunday of the month in the low season only.
 (1st November to 31st March).

-Suggestion, visit Disneyland®: World famous by it's castles, princess stories and Micky Mouse and friends characters this entertainment park is one like no other!
+World famous by it's castles, princess stories and Micky Mouse and friends characters this entertainment park is one like no other!
 With 2 Disney parks®, more than 50 attractions, shows and parades, Disneyland® Paris promises a unique day with friends or family.
 Suitable for all ages, whether you are a Disney fan or not, this park definitely has the magic factor and staying till the end is well worth it to see the final firework display at 23h to mark the best ending to your adventure day!

 The Park offers 5 themed worlds, the Parc Disneyland® is a dream place for kids as well for big kids on the lookout for magic and lots of fun!
 Feel the adrenaline exploring the far reaches of space or the remains of an abandoned temple whilst you meet with your favourite Disney characters to take pictures and engage with them!